hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_B.md

 **Functional Description**

-In case of 'Road Transport' if the road vehicle (and/or its road trailers) are different to those declared in<br />
-the initial declaration message, then they will be reported as discrepancies and not as new transport<br />
+In case of 'Road Transport' if the road vehicle (and/or its road trailers) are different to those declared in the initial declaration message, then they will be reported as discrepancies and not as new transport means.
-means.

 **Technical Description**